KomalSaleem45/Assignments_-10P-/README.md

-# JMeter Test Plan for Simple Books API
+# Postman & JMeter Test Plan for Simple Books API

 This repository contains a JMeter test plan for interacting with the [Simple Books API](https://simple-books-api.glitch.me).